cianix/biolucxum/README.md

 It converts latex code to a PDF image using the programs: latex, dvips and epspdf

+### xls-tsv

+The program converts an Excel file to the TSV format or a TSV file the XLSX format using file extension.

+**NOTE**: This is a wrapper to the *ssconvert* program
+      released with *gnumeric*.

 ## License

 Copyright 2018 [Luciano Xumerle](mailto:luciano.xumerle@gmail.com)